browserengineering/book/book/visual-effects.md

 `clipRRect` (but the second is trickier because you have to account for the space cut out in the corners).

-[^skia-opts]: Skia has amny internal optimizations, and by design does not necessarily expose whether they are used to the caller.
+[^skia-opts]: Skia has many internal optimizations, and by design does not expose whether they are used to the caller.

 [^see-chap-1]: This is basically the same optimization as we added in Chapter 1 to avoid painting offscreen text.